 The Storage Space would have wept copiously, if only a building could have shed as much as a single tear.
-To see what was happening to the only human being with whom the poor, long-suffering Storage Space had ever been able to communicate!
+To see what was happening to the only human being with whom the poor, long-suffering Storage Space had ever been able to communicate was unbearable!

 It wasn’t just what was happening but how.
-The Storage Space had witnessed people having carnal relations before, but this… The Storage Space wasn’t at all sure Karen would even survive what Irwin was doing to her.
+It had witnessed people having carnal relations before, but this… The Storage Space wasn’t at all sure Karen would even survive what Irwin was doing to her.

-Of course the one the Storage Space didn’t like to think about was on hand…a swirling green mist of hysteria and Shakespearean profanities…but Irwin was far too intent on what he was doing to even notice when that mist managed to make his attack on Irwin physical.
+Of course the one it couldn’t bear to think about was on hand…a swirling green mist of hysteria and Shakespearean profanities…but Irwin was far too intent on what he was doing to even notice when that mist managed to make his attack on Irwin physical.

-Finally the screaming stopped when she passed out.
+Finally the screaming stopped when Karen passed out.

 Of course that didn’t stop Le Grand Rat from continuing with his wretched business.